Information for financial advisers

 Our transfer values are also calculated based on our assumptions for life expectancy.
 We usually review our life expectancy assumptions annually at the end of each calendar year but may do more regularly if deemed appropriate.
 These assumptions are used for our financial reporting and are subject to external scrutiny.

 As the underlying assumptions for the calculation can change so too can the transfer value associated with a policy.
-All transfer values have a 3 month guarantee period from the date of calculation.
-We cannot provide any protection against fluctuations (either up or down) beyond that 3-month period.
+All transfer values have a 6 month guarantee period from the date of calculation.
 Policyholders do not need to take the transfer value quoted and they can request further transfer value quotes but no more often than one every 12 months.
 Policyholders can also choose to receive their pension benefits directly from Rothesay.

 - How do I make a complaint?